turbot/steampipe-plugin-oci/docs/tables/oci_core_volume_backup_policy.md

 ```

-### List the destination regions of volume backup policy
+### Get the destination region for each volume backup policy

 ```sql
 select